 What kind of people do you accept as clients?

 All respectful adults are welcome on my table, and children over the age of 13 with written consent from their guardian.
-Many of my clients are very physically active people with creative professions, including pregnant women, artists, psychotherapists, teachers, and so on.
+Many of my clients are often physically active people with creative professions, including pregnant women, artists, psychotherapists, teachers, and so on.
 This practice is also queer-friendly and body positive.

 What kind of massage therapy do you practice?

 Do you offer walk-ins?

 No. Sessions are by appointment only.
 For easiest scheduling, use my online scheduling system.

 Can I schedule multiple appointments at one time?

 Yes!
 I schedule up to 3 months in advance.

 Will you be available when I need you?